kingzamzon/docs/docs/sdk/serverless-signing/combining-signatures.md

 ## Complete Example: Signing Blockchain Transactions

-You can find a full example using the `signAndCombineEcdsa` function to sign and send a blockchain transaction on the Sepolia testnet [here](https://github.com/LIT-Protocol/developer-guides-code/tree/wyatt/sign-and-combine/sign-and-combine-ecdsa).
+You can find a full example using the `signAndCombineEcdsa` function to sign and send a blockchain transaction on Lit's Yellowstone rollup [here](https://github.com/LIT-Protocol/developer-guides-code/tree/master/sign-and-combine-ecdsa/nodejs).